cfsamson/HotTowelTypescript/README.md

 This is the nuget-package HotTowelTypescript

+Besides Web Essentials plugin for compiling the Typescript files you will need the Typescript plugin for visual studio too be able to build the project.

 <h2>UI fixes:</h2>

 - When going from small screen to large screen after selecting a menuitem the sidebar contained no menuitems